 I drove an un-tested truck 4,000 miles with zero break-in time across

-the country and broke the Diesel Power Challenge mileage test by a huge
+the country and made it to the Diesel Power Challenge mileage test and got

 while driving, had a major oil a and fuel leak, had to replace the power